aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 This makes the call more verbose, but it makes it much more readable.

-You are not required to use it.
-But I highly recommend it.
+You are not required to use it in your code, but I highly recommend it.

 ## Step 5